-The 4 pans contain a combined 9 g of product, compared to your average BECCA Shimmering Skin Perfector, which contains 8 g of product.
+The 4 pans contain a combined 9 g of product, compared to your standard BECCA Shimmering Skin Perfector, which contains 7 g of product.

 One thing that I REALLY appreciate is the warning on the back that stated that this product is not eye safe.
 A lot of people will use bronzers and blushes as eyeshadows and it always makes me cringe because usually the product shouldn’t go anywhere near the eyes.
 I appreciate that safety is a priority to Sleek.

 When I say that this might be the best drugstore highlighter out there, I’m not joking with you.
 The intensity of the powders was insane – it rivaled BECCA, it rivaled Burberry (review HERE), and it rivaled Cover FX (review HERE)